BRAILLE CHESS ASSOCIATION

 Do we participate at international level?

-Yes, we enter teams in the Olympiad and the World team cup and individuals in World and European championships.
+Yes, we enter teams and individuals in World and European championships for blind and partially sighted players.
 We also participate in less formal events such as a six nations tournament and an international event for visually impaired players and their sighted friends in Haaksbergen, in the Netherlands.